-The memories, stories and reminiscences of Oxfordshire people whether they have been servicemen, servicewomen, those who served to protect the County in war or were touch by conflict are recorded and kept by the Museum for current and future generations.
+The memories, stories and reminiscences of Oxfordshire people whether they have been servicemen, servicewomen, those who served to protect the County in war or were touched by conflict are recorded and kept by the Museum for current and future generations.
 Here is a selection of those stories.

 © MOD Crown Copyright 2009 Photographer Cpl Rupert Frere.